A California road trip will take you along incredible coastal highways, through dense forests, stark deserts and over snowcapped mountains.

-We've taken a lot of road trips around the world, and California ranks up there as one of the best destinations for driving tours.
+We've taken a lot of road trips around the world and California is right up there as one of the best destinations for driving tours.

 It seems that all of our drives in California start in San Francisco.
 It's a good central location that gives you the opportunity to go any way you like.